Gary Elkerton: Early career

 Elkerton won many prestigious amateur and pro-am titles around Australia throughout the years 1980–1984, including numerous Queensland Junior and Opens, the Cue Cola and JJJ Pro Juniors, The Jesus Classic Pro-Am and the Australian Open Amateur.
 1978 World Champion, Wayne 'Rabbit' Bartholomew, became a lifelong mentor, confidant and friend during the period.
 He also developed a close friendship with Quiksilver founder Al Green, who funded trips to Hawaii and Grajagan, Java, Indonesia (where an outside reef break was also dubbed "Kong’s").
 Hawaiian film maker Jack McCoy's movie footage of Gary during these early surf trips and Quiksilver's advertising campaigns caused 'Kong' to gain notoriety for his matadorial bravado in big waves, his low body-torque power and his hard-partying antics on land.

-Even before he had started as a full-time professional on the ASP World Tour, Gary's 'Kong' promotional logo (a giant gorilla wielding a surfboard in a clenched fist) had quickly become synonymous with brash, explosive surfing and a distinctively rebellious attitude to rules and societal norms.
-Kong was as well known for his personal excesses and his friendships with rock and pop musicians, as he was for his wave riding.
+Before he had started as a full-time professional on the ASP World Tour, Gary's 'Kong' promotional logo (a giant gorilla wielding a surfboard in a clenched fist) had quickly become synonymous with brash, explosive surfing, and a distinctively rebellious attitude to rules and societal norms.
+Kong was also well known for his personal excesses and his friendships with rock and pop musicians.

 In both 1982 and 1983 he spent four months on Oahu, Hawaii, immersing himself into local culture, traditions and surfing lore.
 Thanks to introductions made by Quiksilver's Al Green, Jeff Hakman and Mike Miller, Elkerton and his best friend James 'Chappy' Jennings, were assisted by many Hawaiian locals such as Mickey Neilsen, David Kahanamoku, Darrick Doerner and others, in acclimatising to the island's fearsome surf breaks.
 This early tutorage accounts for Gary's later successes at Waimea Bay, Banzai Pipeline and - in particular - his renown at Sunset Beach.

 Elkerton the competitor was driven by the need to be world champion.
 His intent was to claim a World Amateur Title before embarking as a full-time professional on the ASP Pro Tour.
 Injury in 1982 and the failure of foreigners to impact the 1984 World Amateur Titles in California disrupted the plan; so he joined the Pro Tour halfway through the '84 season, not as World Amateur Champion, but as a rookie with the highest possible profile.